- Equilibrio entre trabajo y vida personal

 Misión: Ayudar a personas en cualquier lugar a encontrar un empleo y una empresa que les encanten.

-To celebrate National Hispanic Heritage Month, Glassdoor will highlight several influential employees within the Latinx community across the marketing, engineering, product, and workplace experience verticals throughout September and October.
+To celebrate National Hispanic Heritage Month, Glassdoor is highlighting several influential employees within the Latinx community across our marketing, engineering, product, and workplace experience verticals throughout September and October.
 These leaders are diverse, passionate, and driven, and are incredible examples of how the Latinx community isn’t monolithic.
-This week, read a Q&A with our Director of Engagement Marketing at Glassdoor, Teresa Alamaraz!
+This week, read a Q&A with our ENT Branding Specialist, Frank Delgado!

 En Glassdoor, tenemos la misión de ayudar a las personas en cualquier lugar a encontrar un empleo y una empresa que les encanten, y buscamos profesionales que quieran unirse a nosotros en esta jornada.